artsmf/calligraphy/content/about/_index.md

 >I think of each wedding invitation as a piece of art representing your life together.
 Beautiful calligraphy and illustration makes it feel like you and conveys the poignancy of this milestone to your guests.

 Hello!
-I'm Susannah Fisher, a romantic who loves celebrating life's most poignant moments - weddings, births, housewarmings, and more - with beautiful ephemera.
-I studied calligraphy with such masters as Suzanne Cunningham and Paul Antonio, and I specialize in modern calligraphy with an organic, Art Nouveau flair.
+I'm Susannah Fisher, a calligrapher who does custom, handmade work, mostly for weddings and other events.
+A romantic who loves celebrating life's most poignant moments - weddings, births, housewarmings, and more - with beautiful ephemera, I specialize in modern calligraphy with an organic, Art Nouveau flair.
+Although some of my calligraphy ends up on the computer because it gets printed, all my work starts as ink on paper.